Mikey Musumeci: 2024

 In February, 2024, Musumeci announced that he was leaving Pedigo Submission Fighting and would be joining Cobrinha BJJ to train under Rubens Charles Maciel.

 Musumeci competed against Gabriel Sousa in a bantamweight match at ONE 167 on June 7, 2024.
 He won the match by submission.

 Musumeci was booked to compete in a superfight at the inaugural Craig Jones Invitational on August 16-17.
 However, the match fell through and was cancelled.

 Musumeci was set to challenge Kade Ruotolo for his ONE lightweight submission grappling title on September 6, 2024, at ONE 168: Denver.
 However, on September 1, it was announced that Ruotolo had withdrawn from the bout due to injury.

 On November 2, 2024, Musumeci announced that he was no longer going to compete in ONE Championship.
 Musumeci then signed an exclusive contract with UFC Fight Pass and made his debut in the main event of UFC Fight Pass Invitational 9 on December 5, 2024 against Felipe Machado.
 He won the match by decision.

 2025

 Musumeci faced Rerisson Gabriel for the inaugural UFC BJJ Bantamweight World Championship in the main event of UFC BJJ 1 at the UFC Apex on June 25, 2025.
 He won the match via a heel hook submission at the 1:12 mark of the third round.

 On October 2, 2025, Musumeci defended his title against Keven Carrasco at UFC BJJ 3.
 He won the bout via submission with a Mikey lock, a modified heel hook named after him.

+2026

+On February 12, 2026, Musumeci defended his title against Shay Montague at UFC BJJ 5.
+He submitted Montague via foot lock in the second round.

+On May 21, 2026, Musumeci defended his title for the third time by submitting Kevin Dantzler with a heel hook in the first round at UFC BJJ 8.